 North Queensland Tourism Awards

 As the event producer of the Townsville Airport North QLD Tourism Awards, I would like to pass on my thanks and compliments to the staff and students of JCU.
-The facilities provided for this event were first rate, in particularly the School of Creative Arts, which is a truly world class learning environment.
+The facilities provided for this event were first rate, in particularly Creative Arts, which is a truly world class learning environment.
 The combined efforts of various faculty and department heads provided a functional and effective event process, whilst a number of students both learned and contributed from this experience.
 A special mention needs to be made of the work of SoCA student Josh Dykgraaf.
 Josh provided a considerable amount of his time and creativity in utilising the supplied photography from numerous Biology students to create a visual artwork specific to the event.Justin Cowell, Arty Productions.

 Drawing Intensive Workshop